Numerical investigation of the interior geometry of semiclassical evaporating spherical charged black holes: Introduction

 The mentioned analytical approximation was developed under a key assumption about the behavior of the RSET in the evolving metric: our assumption is that the asymptotic behavior found near the IH in RN is naturally generalized to the evolving backreaction geometry, in a certain manner that we specify at the end of subsection \ref{subsec:Choice-of-source} below.

-Our goal in this work is to numerically explore this issue -- more specifically, to check the validity of the above mentioned analytical approximation.
-To this end, we developed a numerical code which allows us to evolve the semiclassical Einstein equation in this model of spherically symmetric metric that evolves inside the evaporating semiclassical charged black hole.
+Our main goal in this work is to numerically explore this issue -- more specifically, to check the validity of the above mentioned analytical approximation.
+To this end, we developed a numerical code (published as \citep{SphericallySymmetricEinsteinEqSolver}) which allows us to evolve the semiclassical Einstein equation in this model of spherically symmetric metric that evolves inside the evaporating semiclassical charged black hole.
 We work in double-null coordinates, using the outgoing null coordinate $u$ and the ingoing null coordinate $v$.
-The resulting equations are partial differential equations for the two unknown functions $R(u,v)$ and $S(u,v)$ (to be defined later), which fully define the spherically symmetric metric.
-We begin our numerical simulation close to the EH, and evolve the Einstein's evolution equations towards the future, until we get deep in the near-IH region.
+The resulting equations are partial differential equations for the two unknown functions $R(u,v)$ and $S(u,v)$ (to be defined later), which fully define the evolving spherically symmetric metric.
+We begin our numerical simulation close to the EH, and evolve the Einstein's evolution equations towards the future, until we get deep into the near-IH region.
+The numerical simulation assumes a specific form for the mass $M(v)$ of the evaporating black hole as a function of the ingoing Eddington coordinate $v$, and that the charge-to-mass ratio $\frac{Q}{M}$ at the EH remains constant upon evaporation -- as well as a form for the source terms which incorporate the semiclassical contributions to $T_{uv}$ and $T_{\theta\theta}$, and for the current $J_{u}$ \footnote{In practice, we choose a function $Q(u,v)$ which determines the current components $J_{u}$ and $J_{v}$}.
 Our numerical simulation confirms the validity of the mentioned analytical approximation.